 During the scan

-During the procedure, the imaging arm moves slowly over the person’s body while a beam of low-dose energy passes through.
-When measuring bone density, the technician will usually scan the hips and spine.
+When the purpose is to measure bone density, the technician tends to scan the hips and spine.
 These are common locations of fractures in people with osteoporosis.

 Safety and precautions